-Emma Stone For ‘La La Land’ Musical Rumors Are Untrue [Debunked]
+Emma Stone For ‘La La Land’ Musical Rumors Are Untrue

 There is no truth to the news that Emma Stone will soon star in the Broadway adaptation of La La Land, the lauded musical which gained the actress a prestigious Oscars trophy.
 Gossip Cop debunked Radar Online‘s claims that the musical is “now aimed like a burning bullet at Broadway” and that Emma will “unsheathe her gorgeous ivory gams and tippity-tap down Gotham’s legendary great white way.”

 Following her glorious moment at the star-studded ceremony, Emma will have a busy year ahead.
 She will join the cast of Battle of Sexes which follows the lives of tennis players Bobby Riggs and Billie Jean King.
 Emma will also work on a biopic of Queen Anne alongside Olivia Coleman and Rachel Weisz.
-Disney fans are similarly excited to see her as Cruella de Vil in the live-action movie simply titled, Cruella.
+Disney fans are similarly excited to see her as Cruella de Vil in the live-action movie simply titled as Cruella.

 Apart from being active in the movie scene, Emma will appear in a Netflix series too.
 She will work with Jonah Hill for the 10-episode program Maniac.
-The dark comedy series will shed light on the lives of two people in a mental institution.
+The dark comedy series will shed light to the lives of two people in a mental institution.

 Emma’s career was reminiscent of Mia’s story in La La Land.
 When she was in ninth grade, Emma crafted a career plan which she called “Project Hollywood.”
 She then realized that acting wasn’t enough to pay her bills, that’s why she took another job at a dog-biscuit bakery.